qiita-spots/qiita/qiita_pet/support_files/doc/source/tutorials/portals.rst

 Creating/Deleting a portal
 --------------------------
 Portals are created using the command line interface.
-A portal may be added using the command ``qiita-env create-portal --portal [PORTAL NAME] --desc [PORTAL DESCRIPTION]``.
+A portal may be added using the command ``qiita-env create-portal PORTAL NAME] [PORTAL DESCRIPTION]``.
 Conversely, a portal may be deleted by the command ``qiita-env remove-portal --portal [PORTAL NAME]``.
 Note, however, that you can not remove a portal that has one or more studies/analyses attached to it.
 The portal must be completely connectionless to be deleted.

 Adding/Deleting studies on a portal
 -----------------------------------
 Studies will automatically be added to the main `QIITA` portal, as well as the portal set in the config file if different than `QIITA`.
 To add or remove a study from a portal, there are two methods: Command line and web interface.

-Command line additions and deletions can be done using the ``qiita db portal [add/remove]-studies --portal [PORTAL] --studies [LIST]``.
-The [PORTAL] is the name of the portal to add or remove from, and the [LIST] is a comma separated list of study IDs to act on.
-For example, to add studies 5 and 6 to the portal "EMP", you would use the following command:
+Command line additions and deletions can be done using the ``qiita db portal [add/remove]-studie [PORTAL] [LIST]``.
+The [PORTAL] is the name of the portal to add or remove from, and the [LIST] is a space separated list of study IDs to act on.
+For example, to add studies 5, 6, and 7 to the portal "EMP", you would use the following command:

-``qiita db portal add-studies --portal EMP --studies 5,6``
+``qiita db portal add-studies EMP 5 6 7``

 To add from the web interface, you must have admin privileges and be on the `QIITA` portal.
 You can then access the portals editing page through the admin menu dropdown.
 On this page, you can select all studies required, followed by the portal, and then add or remove as needed.